imnayakshubham/CorpConv/README.md

-# CorpConv - Anonymously Connect with Your Corporate Network
+# Hushwork - Stay Connected with Your Network Anonymously

-Stay connected with CorpConv—exchange ideas and messages anonymously.
-Experience a new way of interacting with your corporate network.
+Stay connected with Hushwork — exchange ideas and messages anonymously.
+Experience a new way of interacting with your   network.

 ## Features

 ### [Anonymously Connect](/chats)
-Anonymously connect with your corporate network.
+Anonymously connect with your   network.
 Exchange messages, thoughts, and ideas freely, knowing that your anonymity is our priority.

 ### [Prioritize Privacy](/posts)
-At CorpConv, we prioritize your privacy and provide a secure space for corporate employees to exchange messages and thoughts anonymously.
+At Hushwork, we prioritize your privacy and provide a secure space for   employees to exchange messages and thoughts anonymously.

 ### [Post Job Opportunities](/jobs)
 Post job opportunities and engage in one-on-one conversations while prioritizing user anonymity.

 ### [Stay Connected](/)
-Stay connected with CorpConv and experience a new way of interacting with your corporate network.
+Stay connected with Hushwork and experience a new way of interacting with your   network.

 ### [AnswerLink: Your Ultimate Q&A Destination](/answerlink)
 Welcome to AnswerLink, the ultimate destination for seeking and sharing knowledge.
 With AnswerLink, users can effortlessly ask questions and receive expert answers from a vibrant community.